The best of Balkans tour

 * Note: All our tours can be customized according to your wishes and preferences (number of days, sites, accommodation, etc.)

 Day 1 ZAGREB - Arrival.
-Overnight in Zagreb.
+Overnight in Zagreb (Croatia).

 Welcome to Zagreb, the capital of Croatia and one of the oldest central European cities.
 Your guide will meet you at Zagreb Airport and transfer you to your hotel.
 After you check in, we suggest that you relax yourself in an evening walk through the center of Zagreb and enjoy your first evening in one of Zagreb’s many cafes and restaurants.

-Day 2 ZAGREB – SARAJEVO Overnight in Sarajevo (Bosnia and Herzegovina).
+Day 4 SPLIT - SARAJEVO.
+Overnight in Sarajevo (Bosnia & Herzegovina).

 Sarajevo was often called „little Istanbul“ as it was a place where worlds collided for centuries.
 Upon our arrival and check in we will take a walk in the city center visiting: Baščaršija, Gazi-Husrev Beg Mosque, Latin bridge and more.

-Day 3 SARAJEVO – MOSTAR - DUBROVNIK Overnight in Dubrovnik (Croatia).
+Day 5 SARAJEVO – MOSTAR - DUBROVNIK.
+Overnight in Dubrovnik (Croatia).

 Today, after spending some more time in Sarajevo we are heading south towards Croatian coast.
 On the way we could stop in Mostar, the 3rd biggest city in Bosnia and Herzegovina and visit it's famous Old bridge which connects western (Croatian) and eastern (Muslim) side of Neretva river which cuts the city in two.